hyjeko/hyjeko.github.io/Readme.md

 9. Format the intersecting area
 10. Complete Delete functionality from the sketch event
 11. Complete Delete functionality from the Alert element
+12. Have sketches that already exist update appropriately to changes in the NO FLY ZONE
+13. Error handling for failed api calls